connexcs/docs/customer.md

 ### Call Detail Record (CDR)

-Users can check the details of the calls by following a simple procedure:
+You can check the details of the calls by following a simple procedure:

+1. Click on CDR to view the CDR.
+2. You can click on the download CDR buttton to download the CDR.

+### Recalculate CDR

+This feature lets you recalculate the long duration calls which have been timed out.

 1. Click on the **Recalc CDR** button.
 2. Fill the dialogue box.
 In the dialogue box, users will select the day, maximum duration and new duration as shown in an image below: